Industry fees and levies

 Sydney NSW 2001

-Your request should include your customer number, contact details and a detailed description as to why the levy should be waived.
+The request should include the customer number, contact details and a detailed reason for waiving the levy.

-APRA will review the information provided and make a decision as to granting the waiver.
-In either case, you will be contacted in writing outlining the reasons for APRA’s decision.
+The information provided with will be reviewed and a decision will be made to determine if a waiver will be granted or not.
+In either case, advice will be sent in writing outlining the reasons for APRA’s decision.

-In addition to your levies invoice, Financial Services will provide a statement of your transactions on or about the 6th of each month.
-This statement will outline any invoices that you have been issued, payments received, waivers granted and other miscellaneous transactions that may occur on your account.
+In addition to the levies invoice, you will be provided with a statement of transactions as of the 6th of each month.
+This statement will outline any invoices that have been issued, payments received, waivers granted and other Miscellaneous transactions that may have occurred.

-You will only receive a statement if there is an outstanding balance or if there has been any activity on your account during the past month.
+A statement will be issued if there is an outstanding balance or if there has been any activity on the account during the past month.

-If you have not paid your invoice by the designated due date, you will receive a reminder letter asking you to make payment.
-This letter will also outline any Late Payment charges that have accumulated.
-Please do not ignore this letter and contact APRA immediately to discuss your account.
+If an invoice is not paid by the designated due date, a reminder letter will be issue to request payment.
+The letter will also outline any Late Payment charges that have accumulated.